Beach Red

-Beach Red is a 1967 World War II film starring Cornel Wilde (who also directed and produced) and Rip Torn.
-The film depicts a landing by the United States Marine Corps on an unnamed Japanese-held Pacific island.
-The film is based on Peter Bowman's 1945 novella of the same name, which was based on his experiences with the United States Army Corps of Engineers in the Pacific War.
+Beach Red is a 1967 American war film directed, co-written, produced by, and starring Cornel Wilde.
+An adaptation of the novella of the same title by Peter Bowman, the film depicts a landing by the United States Marine Corps on an unnamed Japanese-held Pacific island.
+The film and Bowman's novel were based on the author's own experiences in the U.S. Army Corps of Engineers in the Pacific Campaign.
+It co-stars Rip Torn, Burr DeBenning, Jean Wallace, and Jaime Sánchez.